 I was born in the Midwest and I currently live and work near Columbia, Missouri.
 For the past eight years, my work has explored the translation of music to visual art.
-Most often, I create drawings and paintings using dry pastel on paper or canvas.
-My work has been presented in gallery exhibitions nationally and internationally – in Paris, Toronto, Chicago, Flagstaff, Minneapolis, Cincinnati, and St. Louis.
+My work has been presented in gallery exhibitions nationally and internationally – in Paris, Toronto, Chicago, Flagstaff, Minneapolis, at Manifest Gallery in Cincinnati, and locally in Kansas City and St. Louis.
 I have participated in institutional exhibitions, and my work is in the permanent collection of the Civic Art Gallery of Macerata, Italy.
-I have collaborated with musicians, including the Missouri Symphony Society, and most recently with Experimental Sound Studio in Chicago for a curated program on the relationship between improvisational jazz and the visual arts.
+I have collaborated with musicians, including the Missouri Symphony Society, and the Experimental Sound Studio in Chicago for a curated program on the relationship between improvisational jazz and the visual arts.
 I am a recipient of an artist fellowship from the Kimmel Harding Nelson Center in Nebraska (2012).
 I was a member artist of ARC Gallery and Educational Foundation-Chicago for six years (2010-2016).

 My approach to music and visual art has been shaped by my unique academic background – I received a BA in Philosophy with minor in music performance in 1994 from the University of Missouri-Columbia.
 During that time, I did archaeological illustrations of Mayan artifacts on site in Belize for the University of Texas-Austin and performed at the Aspen Music Festival for two seasons.
 I received an MA in Philosophy from the University of Colorado-Boulder in 1998.
 My experiences with professional music performance and the study of analytic philosophy contribute significantly to my approach to time and place in my work.